yashrajOjha/machinelearning-p/README.md

 # Machine Learning
 Hello!
-This repository houses the codes of all the ML models, I learned and explored till date.
+This repository houses the codes of all the ML models, I learned and explored to date.